All Episodes

 In fact, when Congress came out and said, in these certain instances, you shall deport and detain criminal illegal aliens, Bill Clinton was president.

-Even Clinton said you need to deport these dangerous felons.
+Even Clinton said, you need to deport these dangerous felons.

-So under Biden, and now with the approval of the Supreme Court, if he doesn't want to deport sentinel traffickers or folks burglarizing people or serious felon offenders, they don't have to.
+So under Biden, and now with the approval of the Supreme Court, if he doesn't want to deport Sentinel traffickers or folks burglarizing people or serious felon offenders, they don't have to.

-Well, that me why not?
+Well, why not?

-That's that that would be enforcing the laws of the land.
+That would be enforcing the laws of the land.

-If you don't like the laws, uh you would have to go to that other branch of government, the legislative branch, and get the laws changed.
+If you don't like the laws, you would have to go to that other branch of government, the legislative branch, and get the laws changed.

-And he went on to say we will use our discretion and focus our enforcement resources in a more targeted way, and justice in our country's well-being require it.
+And he went on to say, we will use our discretion and focus our enforcement resources in a more targeted way, and justice in our country's well-being require it.

-Um, I think the laws should be applied equally across the board.
+No, I think the laws should be applied equally across the board.

-And if you don't abide by the laws and you enter this country illegally, uh how the Supreme Court doesn't stand up for the rule of law here is a little mind-numbing to me.
+And if you don't abide by the laws and you enter this country illegally, how the Supreme Court doesn't stand up for the rule of law here is a little mind-numbing to me.

 You're correct.

-And this is m a bigger picture, right?
+And this is a bigger picture, right?

-We're seeing this so many times in executive branches all over the nation where you're getting prosecutors and executive leaders saying we don't like the laws.
+We're seeing this so many times in executive branches all over the nation where you're getting prosecutors and executive leaders saying, we don't like the laws.

-You have prosecutors, soros, radical prosecutors all over the nation saying you can't interfere with my executive authority and I don't like those laws, so I'm not going to prosecute them.
+You have prosecutors, Soros, radical prosecutors all over the nation saying, you can't interfere with my executive authority, and I don't like those laws, so I'm not going to prosecute them.

-So I think that this opinion is incredibly dangerous because we have not seen the likes that we're seeing now of executive leaders saying, Nope, don't like the laws, I'm gonna decide what the law is.
+So I think that this opinion is incredibly dangerous because we have not seen the likes that we're seeing now of executive leaders saying, nope, don't like the laws.

-They can show injury in fact.
+They can show injury, in fact.

 They may have per se standing.

-Obviously, the federal government and many Supreme Court rulings have said that it is their purview, they oversee and have the authority to govern immigration nationalization.
+Obviously, the federal government and many Supreme Court rulings have said that it is their purview.

 If the states want to step up and offer resources and offer manpower and offer their help, what could be the legal mechanism to do that?

-And so it's an it's an interesting balance.
+And so it's an interesting balance.

 I think that Congress will have to come in and really roll up their sleeves.

-But we've been trying to uh be helpful uh with our with our litigation and with our expertise as we've developed it since Biden's been in office And making those recommendations, but this really is, as you said, it is really a devastating blow uh to the rule of law and our ability to protect our states and communities.
+But this really is, as you said, it is really a devastating blow to the rule of law and our ability to protect our states and communities.

 All right.